 CDO Blog: The Career Development Office maintains a blog to inform students of job search tips, professional development advice, career opportunities and other important information.
 The blog will also contain, from time to time, information relevant to alumni such as useful resources, networking opportunities and on campus events.
 Please add the blog to your favorites, or subscribe to its posts, so that you may stay informed of all CDO happenings and events.

 The CDO's Useful Online Resources contains a variety of links to job posting databases, practice-specific organizations and employer directories.
 Some of the many resources that can help you with your job search:

 Alternative Lawyer Jobs: Job posting and information resource for lawyers seeking alternative career opportunities including counsel positions, part-time and contract legal work as well as opportunities to join small businesses.

 Opportunities in Public Affairs: Opportunities in public relations, legislation and other fields in nonprofits, corporations and the government in the Washington, DC area.

 Legal Recruiters: Links to legal recruiters searchable by location or practice area.

-The Alumni E-Newsletter, a newsletter for alumni, students, and friends, supplements the Barrister.
+The Alumni E-Newsletter, a newsletter for alumni, students, and friends, supplements Miami Law Magazine.
 In addition to brief articles and information about activities and developments at the School of Law, each issue features a Career Development Office section titled "Career Corner" which contains articles, a job spotlight and other job search information.